ekahPruthvi/cynageOS/README.md

 > **Warning**
 >
 > Install script will auto-detect nvidia card and install nvidia-dkms drivers for your kernel.
 > Nvidia drm will be enabled in grub, so please [ensure](https://wiki.archlinux.org/title/NVIDIA) your nvidia card supports dkms drivers/hyprland.
+> if on install the resolution is incorrect pls change in ```~/.config/hyprland.conf``` under monitor

 After minimal Arch install (with grub), clone and execute -
 ```shell